LordSnoosh/SEIR2222/work/w08/d2/03-django-many-to-many-models/completed-code/catcollector/README.md

+# catcollector

-To sync your code with commits pushed by Jim:
+To sync your code:

 - git fetch --all
-- git reset --hard origin/master
+- git reset --hard origin/main